GiorussoP/TP2-BD-UFMG/README.md

 # TP2-IBD-UFMG
 🇧🇷 Este repositório contém conjuntos de dados públicos do Governo Federal do Brasil que exploram a relação entre a qualidade do ar e a incidência de doenças respiratórias no país.
-O projeto foi criado como parte da disciplina "Introdução a Banco de Dados (IBD)" por alunos da graduação em Ciência da Computação, da Universidade Federal de Minas Gerais.
-Os conjuntos de dados abaixo foram melhorados para posterior análise exploratória de dados em um modelo relacional.
+O projeto foi criado como parte da disciplina "Introdução a Banco de Dados (IBD)" por alunos da graduação em Ciência da Computação, da Universidade Federal de Minas Gerais (UFMG).
+Os conjuntos de dados abaixo foram melhorados para posterior análise exploratória de dados em modelos relacionais.

-🇬🇧 This repository contains public datasets from the Federal Government of Brazil that explore the relation between air quality and the incidence of respiratory illnesses in the country.
-The project was created as part of the "Introduction to Databases" class by undergraduate students in Computer Science, from the Federal University of Minas Gerais.
-The datasets below were improved for further exploratory data analysis in a relational model.
+🇬🇧 This repository contains public datasets from the Brazillian's Federal Government that explore relations between air quality and the incidence of respiratory illnesses in the country.
+The project was created as part of the "Introduction to Databases" class by undergraduate students in Computer Science, from the Federal University of Minas Gerais (UFMG).
+The datasets below were improved for further exploratory data analysis in relational models.

 ### Conjuntos de Dados Originais / Original Datasets: